Sweet, Sweet Fantasy: Searching For A Land Where Women Rule

-As far as Americans are concerned, the Mosuo can represent an intoxicating fantasy.
+As far as the West is concerned, the Mosuo can represent an intoxicating fantasy.

 Spread across less than a hundred villages along the mountainous China-Tibet border in Yunnan province, the Mosuo are widely painted as a culture in which women rule and free love is the norm: girl power mixed with the dreaminess of an alternate universe.
 In the popular imagination, Mosuo men are kept around only to contribute sperm; women are free to take as many lovers as they like, and children rarely know their fathers.